 The required postage is the value of postage required for New Zealand Post to carry the item.
 Actual price paid may vary instore.
 The required postage and specifications are subject to change.

-Compensation, prohibited & high risk items
+Compensation, restricted & prohibited items